Costpap/CostBot/README.md

 ⚠️ **Note**: Some commands are dangerous.
 As such, they are considered as **privileged** and can only be used in a specific server of your choice.
 By default, only admins in that server will be able to use them, but this can be changed through **Server Settings → Integrations**.
 You can copy and paste the id of that server in the command above, without the brackets (eg. `npm run commands set 613425648685547541`).

-6. You can now run `node .`to start up CostBot 🎉
+6. You can now run `npm run start` to start up CostBot 🎉

 ## Important Documents